SWFSC/viame-web-noaa-gcp/docs/deployment-general.md

 ## Create GCP Resources

 Both scenarios require many of the same resources, including: a GCS bucket in which to store imagery that will be connected to your VIAME-Web deployment, a NMFS-approved image, and a service account with sufficient permissions.

-[See here](https://drive.google.com/file/d/16vJPK8ikKm5QlPcrcWciJhXOGvGN6jTa/view?usp=sharing) for a Terraform code template for general resources.
+[Click here](https://drive.google.com/u/0/uc?id=16vJPK8ikKm5QlPcrcWciJhXOGvGN6jTa&export=download) to download the Terraform code template for general resources.

 Note that there might be a delay between a VM has been created and/or started, and when you can run an install or startup script.
 If you get an error, please wait a few minutes and try to run the command again.